espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 If your computer supports it, Web Bluetooth is the easiest way to get started with Espruino.

-You'll need an up to date version of [Google Chrome](https://www.google.com/chrome/browser/desktop/) or Opera Web Browsers on one of:
+You'll need an up to date version of [Google Chrome](https://www.google.com/chrome/browser/desktop/), Edge or Opera Web Browsers on one of:

 #### Mac OS